captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Yes.
 ---
 ## SHARON:
-But now it's clean Thank you.
+But now it's clear.
+Thank you.
 ---
 ## ROBYN:
-You're welcome.
+You ' r e welcome.OCCCC
 (A beat.
 They smoke.)
 We should turn some music on.
 ---